This post is also available in: Français Deutsch Italiano Español

 How to Use Weed for Lowering Side Effects of Modafinil

-As you can probably see, it’s not as straightforward as simply mixing your weed with modafinil to eliminate side effects of your Modafinil.
-If the wrong strain is chosen it may be ineffective or make side effects even worse.
+As you can probably see, it’s not as straightforward as merely mixing your weed with modafinil to eliminate side effects of your Modafinil.
+If the wrong strain is chosen, it may be ineffective or make side effects even worse.

 That’s why it’s important to identify what side effects you want to reduce.